senekor/led-matrix-rs/README.md

 ## Usage

-You can find examples to run in `zhaw-led-matrix/examples`.
+You can find examples to run in the directory `examples`.

 Setup:
 1. [install the Rust toolchain](https://www.rust-lang.org/tools/install)